FaithKiv/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Print float
 Decimal to Hexadecimall
 Root
 Just the way you are
+Grit grit grit